Exam board: OCR

 Contact: Mr Grand | email@example.com

-The OCR Cambridge National in Marketing and Enterprise is a Level 2 vocational pathway that covers the key knowledge and skills needed in an ever changing business world.
+This course is a Level 2 vocational pathway that covers the key knowledge and skills needed in an ever changing business world.
 It is a qualification that enables you to develop as commercially minded and enterprising individual and helps you to succeed in your chosen pathway.
 The engaging units will spark your imagination and inspire commercial thinking as you develop your marketing and enterprise knowledge.

 This course gives students the practical skills and applied knowledge they will need in business.
 Practical elements build on theoretical knowledge so that students can put their learning into practice while also developing valuable transferable skills.

 By completing this unit, students will understand the main activities that will need to happen to support a start-up business and what the key factors are to consider when starting up a business.

 Students will understand how and why customer segmentation is used and how to target a customer market.
 They will also develop an understanding of how to attract and retain customers, the techniques to use when developing products and how to investigate what makes a product viable.

 This unit aims to give students an insight into market research, and different marketing opportunities and techniques.

 This unit will provide students with the skills and knowledge to design a product proposal to meet a business challenge scenario.
 Students will be able to identify a customer profile for their own product design, develop market research tools and use these to complete market research for their product.